Haefliger's differentiable cohomology: Overview of various characteristic classes

-There is one important property of the groupoid $\Ger(\Gamma)$ to be noticed: it is an {\bf etale groupoid}, in the sense that its source and target maps are local diffeomorphisms.
-The fact that etale groupoids $\G\tto \BB$ are closely related to pseudogroups on $\BB$ is seen right away by looking at bisections of $\G$, i.e. submanifolds $\mathcal{B}\subset \G$ on which both $s$ and $t$ restrict to diffeomorphism onto opens inside $\BB$, $U:= s(\Sigma)$ and $V:= t(\Sigma)$.
+There is one important property of the groupoid $\Ger(\Gamma)$ to be noticed: it is an {\bf étale groupoid}, in the sense that its source and target maps are local diffeomorphisms.
+The fact that étale groupoids $\G\tto \BB$ are closely related to pseudogroups on $\BB$ is seen right away by looking at bisections of $\G$, i.e. submanifolds $\mathcal{B}\subset \G$ on which both $s$ and $t$ restrict to diffeomorphism onto opens inside $\BB$, $U:= s(\Sigma)$ and $V:= t(\Sigma)$.
 One can re-interpret such bisections as sections of $s$

-with the property that $t\circ b$ is a diffeomorphism into its image ($b$ is the inverse of $s|_{\mathcal{B}}$, and, reversely, $\mathcal{B}$ is the image of $b$).
+with the property that $t\circ b$ is a diffeomorphism onto its image ($b$ is the inverse of $s|_{\mathcal{B}}$, and, reversely, $\mathcal{B}$ is the image of $b$).
 Any such bisection gives rise to a diffeomorphism

 and, all together, they form {\bf the pseudogroup $\Gamma_{\G}$ associated to $\G$}.
-Note that: \begin{itemize} \item the pseudogroup associated to an etale groupoid of type $\Ger(\Gamma)$ is $\Gamma$ itself; \item for a general etale groupoid $\G\tto \BB$, there is a canonical surjection from $\G$ into the germ groupoid associated to $\Gamma_{\G}$,
+Note that: \begin{itemize} \item the pseudogroup associated to an étale groupoid of type $\Ger(\Gamma)$ is $\Gamma$ itself; \item for a general étale groupoid $\G\tto \BB$, there is a canonical surjection from $\G$ into the germ groupoid associated to $\Gamma_{\G}$,

-where $\xi_g$ is represented by a/any open neighborhood $\Sigma_g$ of $g$ on which $s$ and $t$ restrict to diffeomorphisms - more directly, by the germ of $\phi_\mathcal{B}$. \end{itemize} It is customary to call an etale groupoid $\G\tto \BB$ {\bf effective} if, for $g\in \G$, the germ $b_g$ is the identity only if $g$ is a unit arrow.
+where $\xi_g$ is represented by a/any open neighborhood $\Sigma_g$ of $g$ on which $s$ and $t$ restrict to diffeomorphisms - more directly, by the germ of $\phi_\mathcal{B}$. \end{itemize} It is customary to call an étale groupoid $\G\tto \BB$ {\bf effective} if, for $g\in \G$, the germ $b_g$ is the identity only if $g$ is a unit arrow.
 All together, one obtains

 up to isomorphism or, more precisely, an equivalence of categories.
 However, many notions involving pseudogroups $\Gamma$ (e.g. equivalences, cocycles, actions) are simpler and more elegantly described passing to the associated germ groupoids $\Ger(\Gamma)$.